ajnebro/tutorials/docs/autoconfiguration.rst

 Auto-configuration of evolutionary algorithms: NSGA-II
 ======================================================

-Before reading this section, readers are referred to the paper "Automatic configuration of NSGA-II with jMetal and irace", presented in GECCO 2019 (DOI: https://doi.org/10.1145/3319619.3326832)
+Before reading this section, readers are referred to the paper "Automatic configuration of NSGA-II with jMetal and irace", presented in GECCO 2019 (DOI: https://doi.org/10.1145/3319619.3326832).
+This tutorial is intended as a guide to replicate the experimentation conducted in that paper.

 Motivation
 ----------